 Materials: Carbon Fiber

 Back when I was an inexperienced hiker, I swore I’d never use trekking poles.
-They seemed like a crutch and a bit of a burden to carry every step of the way on the trail.
+They seemed like a crutch and a burden to carry every step of the way on the trail.
 I’d crushed plenty of hikes without trekking poles over the years, and I’d be fine without them in the future, thank you.

-On advice from a friend, I decided to give trekking poles a go.
+On advice from a friend, I decided to give trekking poles a try.
 The result was game-changing.
 By using poles, I distributed weight away from my knees and onto my arms and shoulders.
 My knee pain instantly abated.
 Slips, falls, and ankle sprains were a thing of the past, too.
 I climbed hills stronger and descended more rapidly.
 I finally understood what the fuss was about.

 I’ve tried several different brands over the years and have recently fallen in love with the Cascade Mountain Tech carbon fiber poles.
-They’re half the weight of my original aluminum set and are incredibly affordable compared to much of the competition.
-Black Diamond’s popular carbon fiber poles cost $170, and Gossamer Gear’s cost $180.
+They’re nearly half the weight of my original aluminum set and are incredibly affordable compared to much of the competition.
+Black Diamond’s popular carbon fiber poles cost $170 and Gossamer Gear’s cost $180.
 These are $45.

 After hiking hundreds of miles with these poles, they continue to do everything I ask of them.
 The grips are comfortable, the locking devices stay put, and the carbon fiber hasn’t shown a single sign of breaking down.
 They’re incredibly lightweight in my hands and were light on my wallet as well.
 What’s not to love?